Why Magnesium Is the Supplement I Rely on Most (And How I Use It)

 Why I Keep Coming Back to Magnesium

 Magnesium supports multiple systems at once, which is why it’s stuck around in my routine.
-It’s not a cure-all.
-It’s just one of those foundational things that makes everything else feel easier to manage.
+It’s not a cure-all, it’s just one of those foundational things that makes everything else feel easier to manage.

 Magnesium supports your mind (calm, clarity, mood), your body (muscles, hormones, sleep), and your beauty (skin, hydration, inflammation).